SuperSayf/space-crusader/README.md

 **Polish (10%)**

 Game Quality: Evaluate the overall aesthetics and user experience.
-//TODO: Add more detail here
+- In terms of Graphics and Visuals, all our objects and well detailed, seem realistic and are visually appealing.
+The style of these fit the space theme we are going for.
+We have sound for each level as well which gives intructions to each level as well as music.
+- The UI also has a certain theme and is easy to use.
+We have a storyline in a sense as well.
+- The game is overall visually appealing and sticks to a theme besides being easy to use and play.

 Restart Feature: Can the game be restarted without needing a page refresh?
 - Using the in-game pause menu, users can restart the game without refreshing the page.
+By clicking the "esc" key and clicking restart.The game also can be restarted when you die.

 Performance: Does the game exhibit lag or performance issues?
 - The game does not lag nor does it have any performance issues.

 Dashboard/Menu: Is there an in-game dashboard or menu for user convenience?
 - The escape button is used to pause the game and the user can restart the game from the pause menu.

 Color Scheme: Is there a consistent and visually pleasing color scheme throughout the game?
-//TODO: Add more detail here
+- Yes there is a specific colour scheme and theme throughout the game, it is visually pleasing as well.

 Extra Features: Are there supplementary features or enhancements that elevate the gameplay?
-//TODO: Add more detail here
+- We added a social feature to the game where after every time you play you are given a score which is stored in a Firebase database and the top 5 of each level is displayed.

 **Innovation (10%)**

 New Ideas: Evaluate the presence of innovative concepts within the game.
-//TODO: Add more detail here
+- Each level has a purpose and isn't meaningless.
+- We have a unique yet reaslitic design for all the objects.
+- You can also use a controller in the game.
+- We added a leaderboard with the top 5 scores, and if someone decides to decrease your score they can't as if you have the same name then the higher score is taken.

 Unique Elements: Assess whether the game explores novel ideas, employs custom models and textures, incorporates unconventional effects or techniques, introduces networking or multiplayer elements, and utilizes sound, efficiency, speed, or other distinctive aspects.
 //TODO: Add more detail here